arbisoft/openedx-nodebb-discussion/README.md

 To run migrations run the following commands

 ```
-./manage.py lms makemigrations openedx_nodebb_discussion
+./manage.py lms makemigrations openedx_edly_discussion
-./mangae.py lms migrate openedx_nodebb_discussion
+./mangae.py lms migrate openedx_edly_discussion
 ```

 ---

-To enable the `NodeBB Discussion` tab in course, you add the "openedx_nodebb_discussion" key to the Advanced Module List on the Advanced Settings page of your course from studio.
+To enable the `Edly Discussion` tab in course, you add the "openedx_edly_discussion" key to the Advanced Module List on the Advanced Settings page of your course from studio.